 Alright, let’s get started.

-First of all, my name is NOT Judy Mclane.
+First of all, my name is neither Judy Mclane nor Lucy McLane.
 I am using this pen name to keep my anonymity so I don’t jeopardize my hard earned employment with Uber by giving you all these free insights.
 So, yeap, I work for Uber.
 I am a new employee though.
 I have only been working for them for a few months now.

 Just a super quick brief about us, Uber was founded in 2009 and since then has only experienced massive growth.
 As of August 2016 we operate in 545 cities worldwide, in over 66 countries!
 We have over 6,700 employees and that number just keeps on rising, and you could potentially be joining that number.
 Fingers crossed!